Prompt engineer: complete hiring guide with job description

 Here’s what belongs in a functional prompt engineer job description.
 Start with the business problem.
 Are you improving customer support automation?
 Generating marketing content?
 Building internal tools?
 The specific domain shapes what you need.

 Technical requirements matter, but keep them focused.
-Companies typically look for experience with tools like LangChain, Hugging Face, and vector databases.
+The most in-demand skills now center on LangChain, RAG architectures, and PyTorch.
 Programming skills in Python matter more than theoretical AI knowledge.
 The ability to analyze data and measure outcomes separates useful hires from prompt tourists.

 Communication skills often get overlooked.
 Prompt engineers communicate with AI systems through carefully chosen words, sometimes using hundreds or thousands of words per prompt.
 If someone struggles to explain technical concepts clearly to humans, they’ll struggle to instruct AI systems effectively.